Kaaveh/kotlin-web-site/docs/topics/arrays.md

 * To learn more about why we recommend using collections for most use cases, read our [Collections overview](collections-overview.md).
 * Learn about other [basic types](basic-types.md).
+* If you are a Java developer, read our Java to Kotlin migration guide for [Collections](java-to-kotlin-collections-guide.md).